dbt-labs/docs.getdbt.com/website/docs/faqs/Docs/documenting-macros.md

 id: documenting-macros
 ---

-To document macros, use a [schema file](/reference/macro-properties) and nest the configurations under a `macros:` key
+To document macros, you can use a [schema file](/reference/macro-properties) and nest the configurations under a `macros:` key

 ## Example